Skip to Content

 /vovk.config.mjs

-If "libs" is present at emitConfig, it will be emitted to the .vovk-schema/_meta.json file and can be accessed multiple ways.
+If "libs" is present in emitConfig, it will be emitted to the .vovk-schema/_meta.json file and can be accessed in multiple ways.

 import { schema, UserRPC } from 'vovk-client'; console.log(schema.meta.config.libs.ajv.options.strict); // false console.log(UserRPC.updateUser.fullSchema.meta.config.libs.ajv.localize); // 'en'